bu0nq/scss-mixin-media-breakpoints/README.md

 ## Changing the namespace

-You can change the namespace during function import and use the function with a different namespace:
+You can change the namespace during mixin import and use the mixin with a different namespace:

 ```scss
 @use "@bu0nq/scss-mixin-media-breakpoints" as mixin;